lavish/minimalsite/README.md

 ### Running minimalsite

-Just type from command line:

-    ./minimalsite.py [source_dir [destination_dir]]
+    Usage: minimalsite.py [options]

+    Options:
+      -h, --help                     Show help options
+      -v, --version                  Display minimalsite version
+      -t, --template=TEMPLATE        Specify a template
+      -s, --src_dir=SOURCE_DIR       Specify source dir to use -d, --dst_dir=DESTINATION_DIR  Specify destionation dir to use

-where source\_dir is the directory containing the source file hierarchy and destination\_dir the directory where you want to create web pages.
-If you omit to specify a destionation\_dir, all files will be written inside source\_dir.
+`SOURCE_DIR` is the directory containing the source file hierarchy and `DESTINATION_DIR` the directory where you want to create web pages.

-You can also specify these directories editing the template file.
+You can also add different templates under the `templates/` directory and specify `TEMPLATE` using your template file name.
+For example, to use `templates/minimalblue.py`, you will run `./minimalsite -t minimalblue ...`

-Please note that you need to place an index file in in each directory you want to parse.
+Please note that you need to place an index file in in each directory you want to parse, otherwise those directories will be ignored.

 ### Configuration

-You can edit "template.py" to fit your needs.
+You can create you own template starting from `templates/default.py`.
 See comments inside for help.

 ### Extra Features

 #### Page ordering

-If you need to order menu entries, you can add a numerical index before the pathname, for example:
+If you need to order menu entries, add a numerical index before the pathname, for example:

 	/home/marco/website/30_university.md
 	/home/marco/website/50_contacts.md